AmanSoni1/Calculator.github.io/README.md

-# Calculator.github.io
-Calculator using HTML,CSS and JavaScript
+Made a Calculator using CSS and JavaScript with HTML